platvampb/react-tutorial/README.md

 You will also want to read up on [JSX](https://shripadk.github.io/react/docs/displaying-data.html).

 ### Introducing React Component
-At Wherego, we usually put ONE component in ONE .jsx file.
+ONE component usually is put in ONE .jsx file.
 So, to use a component, we first need to introduce the code in a .jsx file into our current file.

 **Action** In `app/app.js`, uncomment the line `import AppBody from './AppBody'`